 On or about March 24, 2000, a complaint was filed in the United States District Court, District of New Jersey against us, KTI, and Ross Pirasteh, Martin J. Sergi, and Paul A. Garrett, who were KTI's principal officers.
 The complaint purported to be on behalf of all shareholders who purchased KTI common stock from January 1, 1998 through April 14, 1999.
 The complaint alleged that the defendants made unspecified misrepresentations regarding KTI's financial condition during the class period in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-On or about April 6, 2000, the plaintiffs filed an amended class action complaint, which changes the class period covered by the complaint to the period including August 15, 1998 through April 14, 1999.
+On or about April 6, 2000, the plaintiffs filed an amended class action complaint, which changed the class period covered by the complaint to the period including August 15, 1998 through April 14, 1999.
 At a settlement conference held on September 27, 2002 the parties reached an agreement, which requires the defendants to pay \$3.8 million in return for a full release.
-Our share of
+Our share of the settlement amount is \$150,000.
+The remainder will be paid by insurers.
+The court approved the settlement on January 24, 2003 and entered final judgment on March 31, 2003.

-During the period of November 21, 1996 to October 9, 1997, we performed certain closure activities and installed a cut-off wall at the Clinton County landfill, located in Clinton County, New York.
+During the period of November 21, 1996 to October 9, 1997, we performed certain closure activities and installed a cut-off wall at the Clinton County landfill, located in Clinton County, New

+York.
 On or about April 1999, the New York State Department of Labor alleged that we should have paid prevailing wages in connection with the labor associated with such activities.
 We have disputed the allegations and a hearing on the liability issue was held on September 16, 2002.
 In November 2002, both sides submitted proposed findings of fact and conclusions of law.
-The hearing officer is expected to make a recommendation to the Department of Labor commissioner by the end of our fiscal year.
+The hearing officer is expected to make a recommendation to the Department of Labor commissioner during the summer of 2003.
 We continue to explore settlement possibilities with the State.
 We believe that we have meritorious defenses to these claims.
 Although a loss as a result of these claims is reasonably possible, we cannot estimate a range of reasonably possible losses at this time.

-On or about July 2, 2001, we were served with a complaint filed in New York State Supreme Court, Erie County, as one of over twenty defendants named in a toxic tort lawsuit filed by residents surrounding three sites in Cheektowaga, New York known as the Buffalo Crushed Stone limestone quarry, the Old Land Reclamation inactive landfill and the Schultz landfill.
+On or about July 2, 2001, we were served with a complaint filed in New York State Supreme Court, Eric County, as one of over twenty defendants named in a toxic tort lawsuit filed by residents surrounding three sites in Cheektowaga, New York known as the Buffalo Crushed Stone limestone quarry, the Old Land Reclamation inactive landfill and the Schultz landfill.
 We are alleged to have liability as a result of our airspace agreement at the Schultz landfill, which is a permitted construction and demolition landfill.
 Plaintiffs claim property damages and some personal injuries based on alleged nuisance conditions arising out of these facilities and seek compensatory damages in excess of \$3 million, punitive damages of \$10 million and injunctive relief.
 We believe that we have meritorious defenses to these claims.
 We believe that the possibility of a material loss as a result of these claims is remote.